 Barrel Aging Process

-A question was recently posted on WineMakingTalk, asking about the process folks use for their barrels.
+A question was posted on WineMakingTalk in April 2023, asking about the process folks use for their barrels.
 I wrote a reply, which formed the basis for this post.
 Following is my general process:

 - Crush & ferment in October.

-- Post-fermentation, let the wine settle in glass carboys/demijohns for 2 to 3 weeks.
+- Post-pressing, let the wine settle in glass carboys/demijohns for 2 to 3 weeks.

 - In November, rack into neutral barrels.

-- Three months prior to bottling, stop stirring to let the fine lees settle.
+- Six months prior to bottling, stop stirring to let the fine lees settle.

 - Bottle the following November when the new wine is ready for barrel.